.

 - Internal users can register online.

 - Getting Back the samples: Users desiring to get back the samples need to mark on the form.
-Collect them from the lab between 9:30 AM to 11:00 AM after two-three days of completion of the work (intimated through mail) and uncollected samples will be disposed off after ten days of intimation of the completion of the work and no reminders will be sent.
+Collect them from the lab between 9:30 AM to 11:00 AM after two-three days of receipt of results through email (for sample collection no separate email will be sent) and uncollected samples will be disposed off after ten days of the completion of the work and no reminders will be sent.

-- Maximum size of samples should be 10x10x5 mm.
-Smaller samples of the size 5 mm x 5 mm or 5 mm diameter are more suitable.
+- Maximum size of samples should be 5 mm x 5 mm x 5 mm.
+Smaller samples of the size 3 mm x 3 mm or 3 mm diameter are more suitable.
 For samples of different sizes, the user is required to contact the ESCA laboratory staff.

 - Label the samples only on the sample containers.
 Sample labels/codes shall be of three letters/number.